kemekem/ssis/README.md

 # ssis
 This repo is for ssis packages
-All projects should shave their SSIS Packages and Projects in this repository.
+All team memebers shold save their SSIS Packages and Projects in this repository.